What is the Events Research Programme (ERP)?

 Entry to Edgbaston on each day of the LV= Insurance Test Match will be dependent on providing evidence of a negative NHS Rapid Lateral Flow Test result (via email or SMS), and the test must be taken no more than 24 hours before the day you are attending.

-NHS Rapid Lateral Flow Tests are free to order online via the gov.uk website.
+No. NHS Lateral Flow Tests are free to order online via the gov.uk website.

 How do participants prove they have had a Lateral Flow test?